dharahadi/dmp-tuwien/README.md

 1. Global Trends in Mental Health Disorders (2011): Contains data on the prevalence of mental health disorders across various countries.
 2. World Development Indicators (2011): Provides development indicators for different countries.

-## DOI
-The code and datasets for this project are available on Zenodo.
-They are avaiable through the following DOI: 10.5281/zenodo.14278757

 ## Tools Used
 - **Python**: Programming language used for data cleaning, processing, and analysis.
 - **Pandas**: Library for data manipulation and analysis.